-21 Cavendish [169] (Lord Neuberger and Lord Sumption).
+21 Cavendish paragraph 169 (Lord Neuberger and Lord Sumption).

-22 Jeff St. Aubin and Rocco Sebastiano, 'Liquidated Damages: Canadian Adoption, Divergence and the Necessity for Restatement' (2017) 1 Journal of the Canadian College of Construction Lawyers 139, 165.
+22 St Aubin, J and Sebastiano, R, "Liquidated Damages: Canadian Adoption, Divergence and the Necessity for Restatement" (2017) 1 Journal of the Canadian College of Construction Lawyers 139, 165.

-23 Andrews (2012) 247 CLR 205.
+23 Andrews (HCA) [2012] HCA 30; (2012) 247 CLR 205.

-24 Interstar Wholesale Finance Pty Ltd v Integral Home Loans Pty Ltd (2008) 257 ALR 292.
+24 Interstar Wholesale Finance Pty Ltd v Integral Home Loans Pty Ltd (NSWCA) [2008] NSWCA 310; (2008) 257 ALR 292.

-25 Andrews (2012) 247 CLR 205, 216 [10] (French CJ, Gummow, Crennan, Kiefel and Bell JJ).
+25 Andrews (HCA) [2012] HCA 30; (2012) 247 CLR 205, 216 paragraph 10 (French CJ, Gummow, Crennan, Kiefel and Bell JJ).

-In making this statement, the High Court did not modify the penalties doctrine but rather significantly expanded its scope to potentially any contractual stipulation, rather than just breach.
-Andrews has had the effect of creating divergent lines of authority between Australia, and other leading common law jurisdictions: the UK,26 US27 and Canada28 with regards to what is necessary to enliven the doctrine of penalties.
-The High Court reaffirmed its holding in the 2016 decision of Paccioco & Anor v Australia and New Zealand Banking Group Limited.29 In his judgment, French CJ noted that although convergence is generally preferable to divergence in comparative law, the common law of Australia is distinct from that of the UK, and disagreement does exist.30 Thus, it seems unlikely that the position in Australia will return to its pre-Andrews position.
+UK,26 US27 and Canada,28 with regards to what is necessary to enliven the doctrine of penalties.
+The High Court reaffirmed its holding in the 2016 decision of Paccioco and Another v Australia and New Zealand Banking Group Ltd.29 In his judgment, French CJ noted that although convergence is generally preferable to divergence in comparative law, the common law of Australia is distinct from that of the UK, and disagreement does exist.30 Thus, it seems unlikely that the position in Australia will return to its pre-Andrews position.

-3.3 Other Common Law Jurisdictions
+3.3 Other common law jurisdictions

-From this background, the law in India31 and related jurisdictions such as Malaysia32 and Brunei33 has developed on substantially different lines.
-In these countries, there is no principled distinction made between a penalty and a liquidated damages clause,34 nor a general entitlement to receive the agreed amount upon the occurrence of a breach.
-Instead, the Court must consider two distinct issues.
+From this background, the law in India31 and related jurisdictions such as Brunei32 has developed on substantially different lines.
+In these countries, there is no principled distinction made between a penalty and a liquidated damages clause,33 nor a general entitlement to receive the agreed amount upon the occurrence of a breach.
+Instead, the court must consider two distinct issues.

-First, in the case where a party can prove their actual losses, it must do so and the liquidated damages clause cannot be relied upon to dispense with proof.35 Second, in the event that a party cannot prove their losses, or this is difficult to do, the Court has the power to award "reasonable compensation" not exceeding the amount agreed to by the parties.36 The liquidated
+First, in the case where a party can prove their actual losses, it must do so and the liquidated damages clause cannot be relied upon to dispense with proof.34 Secondly, in the event that a party cannot prove their losses, or this is difficult to do, the court has the power to award "reasonable compensation" not exceeding the amount agreed to by the parties.35 The liquidated damages clause therefore operates as an upper limit on damages, however the total amount awarded can be adjusted to anywhere beneath this ceiling.